-I pictured this nebula almost three years ago.
+I pictured NGC2244 Rosette nebula almost three years ago.
 It was 6″ newtonian then and CCD camera.
 A few days ago again it came to my field of view – this time with 130mm refractor and CMOS camera.
-It is one of my favourites nebulae, although I must admit I have never seen it visually… But it is very rewarding targed for astroimaging.
+It is one of my favourites nebulae, although I must admit I have never seen it visually… But it is very rewarding target for astroimaging.
 Pretty large, so fits medium or even wide field astropictures nicely.
-But als very rich with details, so even setups with small field of view can grasp its detailed beauty.
+But also very rich with details, so even setups with small field of view can grasp its detailed beauty.
 All these dark clouds, gaseous blobs, dust lanes, extremely hot blue stars that excite molecular hydrogen to shine and a few colder yellow-orange giants produces spectacular view.

 So, photons were collected in December 4th and 5th with Photoline 130mm refractor and QHY163M camera on EQ6 mount.
 As usual – from my backyard.
 It is total 320 minutes of H alpha, 60 minutes of Oiii, and 3 times 36 minutes of RGB each.